HaviDavi0/Havi/README.md

 # Havi

-Hey, I'm HaviDavi or Havi for short, Welcome to my GitHub profile!
+Hey, my name is HaviDavi or Havi for short.

-I’m currently working on an assortment of technical skills in the pursuit of learning and employment.
+I’m currently working on an assortment of technical skills in the pursuit of learning and employment in Information Technology.
 I would like nothing more than to be at the cross-roads of fieldcraft and skillcraft in everything I do.

-I am actively developing different abilities in computer programming, program and network security and much more.
+I am actively working on different skills in Programming, Networking, and Automation and Scripting.

 How to reach me: 0uter4eaven@proton.me